About me

 Other Activities

 - Developed (with Wieling, M.) a questionnaire study to investigate the use and the passing on of Low Saxon dialects within the Lifelines protocol cohort study (30 years longitudinal, data of 167.000 participants).
-Results expected in 2022.
+First results are published in Ampersand and Linguistic Minorities in Europe.

 - Developed a course (with Wieling, M.) for children in primary schools to introduce them to linguistic research using material from Low Saxon dialects (2021).